 Sec.
-7-9-66. - RHE "Residential Hillside Estates" District 7 9 139.
-Grading and excavation.
+7-9-66. - RHE "Residential Hillside Estates" District Grading and excavation

-- (a) Grading and excavation regulations adopted in a planned community text or a specific plan shall supersede this section. - (b) A Site Development Permit issued pursuant to section 7-9-150 125 shall be required if any grading operation involves the extraction or relocation of: - (1) More than five thousand (5,000) cubic yards on a building site; or - (2) More than five hundred (500) cubic yards on a slope greater than thirty (30) percent (30%). - (c) A Site Development Permit shall not be required under the following conditions:
+- (a) Grading and excavation regulations adopted in a planned community text or a specific plan shall supersede this section. - (b) A site development permit issued pursuant to section 7-9-150 TBD shall be required if any grading operation involves the extraction or relocation of: - (1) More than five thousand (5000) cubic yards on a building site; or - (2) More than five hundred (500) cubic yards on a slope greater than thirty (30) percent.